|Riding Level||Beginner - Advanced|

 So the 2016 and 2017 Burton Blunt changed up the camber profile which changed the personality of the ride.
 It went from Flat Top (flat to rocker) to Flying V (hybrid rocker).

 Approximate Weight: Feels fine and normal.

-On Snow Feel: So the stable feel underfoot isn’t the same any more and it’s a little more loose.
-In soft snow it’s stable enough but in harder snow it’s not as stable and wants to spin on you when you flat base or one foot off the chair.
-Despite that you get a more poppy ride that Burton’s hybrid rocker provides.
+On Snow Feel: So the stable feel underfoot isn’t the same anymore and it’s a little looser.
+In soft snow, it’s stable enough but in the harder snow, it’s not as stable and wants to spin on you when you flat base or one foot off the chair.
+Despite that, you get a more poppy ride that Burton’s hybrid rocker provides.
 It’s more fun to jump, butter and carve with now.